-Reproduction studies were performed in male and female rats with mupirocin administered subcutaneously at doses up to 14 times the human topical dose (approximately 60 mg mupirocin/day) on a mg/m2 basis and revealed neither evidence of impaired fertility nor impaired reproductive performance attributable to mupirocin.
+Reproduction studies were performed with mupirocin administered subcutaneously to male and female rats at doses up to 14 times the human topical dose (approximately 60 mg mupirocin/day) based on body surface area.
+Neither evidence of impaired fertility nor impaired reproductive performance attributable to mupirocin was observed.

 30 g tube (NDC 43538-300-30)

-Manufactured for Medimetriks Pharmaceuticals, Inc.
+Medimetriks Pharmaceuticals, Inc.

-363 Route 46 West
+383 Route 46 West